Victorian planning minister Justin Madden has permitted a $140 million public/private housing project, in Melbourne’s south east.

-The project is the latest in a string of public housing developments set to start construction in coming months, and is part of a push by the Federal and State Labor Governments to build 80,000 new affordable and social dwellings, nationally, by 2012.
+It is the latest public housing initiatives to advance in coming months – part of a push by federal and state governments to build 80,000 affordable and social dwellings by 2012.